hardikkumar4472/Doctor-Assistance-Chatbot/README.md

 # AI Doctor Virtual Assistant 🏥🤖

 ## Overview
-The AI Doctor Virtual Assistant is an intelligent healthcare companion designed to provide instant, reliable, and personalized medical information.
-Powered by advanced natural language processing (NLP) and machine learning, this virtual assistant can answer health-related queries, explain medical conditions, suggest remedies, and provide general wellness advice—all in a user-friendly chat interface.
+The AI Doctor Virtual Assistant is an intelligent healthcare companion designed to provide instant, reliable, and personalized medical information. this virtual assistant can answer health-related queries, explain medical conditions, suggest remedies, and provide general wellness advice—all in a user-friendly chat interface.

 ## Features ✨
 - **Symptom Analysis**: Describe your symptoms and get potential conditions.